-Results for S17 are inconclusive, since the only constraint on the distance found is a lower limit of 2.7 kpc.
+Results for S17 are inconclusive, since the only constraints on the distance found is a lower limit of 2.7 kpc.
 S16 and S18 have relatively high Galactic latitude, in directions poorly mapped by Marshall et al. (2006), therefore even with this technique it is not possible to obtain constraining limits on the distances.
-The discussion about the type of mass transfer has to shift towards how reasonable is our threshold distance for these two sources.
-Taking into account the new distance upper limits, S10 proves to be compatible with a non-conservative scenario according to both $d{m,GR}$ and $d{m,GR+MB}$, while the limits for S13 are below the known distance for the source, making the method inconclusive.
-The situation of S3, for which $d{m,GR} < d < d{m,GR+MB}$, recalls what was found for S1.
-In addition, since the long orbital period of the source of 8.82 h (Sanna et al. 2018a) strongly encourages a MB contribution in the dynamics of the system, the non-conservative case seems to be better founded than the conservative case.
+The discussion about the non-conservativity of the mass-transfer has to shift towards how reasonable is our threshold distance for these two sources.
+Taking into account the new distance upper limits, S10 results compatible with a non-conservative scenario according to both $d{m,GR}$ and $d{m,GR+MB}$, while the limits for S13 are below the known distance for the source, making the method inconclusive.
+The situation of S3, for which $d{m,GR} < d < d{m,GR+MB}$, recalls what found for S1.
+By the way, since the long orbital period of the source, i.e. 8.82 hr (Sanna et al. 2018c), strongly encourages a MB contribution in the dynamics of the system, the non-conservative case seems to be better-founded than the conservative case.
 The distance limits for S18 are reasonable and they have to be considered inconclusive for our purposes.
 Also S16 has a realistic distance threshold, although its relatively high Galactic latitude would place it in an empty region of the Galaxy, suggesting a non-conservative mass-transfer scenario (Marino et al. 2017).
-We applied the test of changing the choice for T to S3 and
+We applied the test of changing the choice for T to S3 and S10.
+While S3 was discovered only last year and it is clearly not suitable for such test, S10 has upper limits with the new T of $d{m,GR}$ =8.4±0.5 kpc and $d{m,GR+MB}$ =8.9±0.5 kpc, which are still suggestive of a non-conservative scenario.
+We therefore include S10 in the sample of our strong evidences sources.